 - Maintenance therapy

 - Services provided by a chiropractor or naturopath

 Contact your regional contractor for specific limitations to the physical therapy benefit.

-If you've been diagnosed with low back pain after Jan.
-1, 2021, you may be eligible for the Lower Back Pain and Physical Therapy Demonstration.
+Have you received a low back pain diagnosis after Jan.
+1, 2021?
+You may be eligible for the Lower Back Pain and Physical Therapy Demonstration.

 This list of covered services is not all inclusive.
 TRICARE covers services that are medically necessaryTo be medically necessary means it is appropriate, reasonable, and adequate for your condition. and considered proven.
 There are special rules or limits on certain services, and some services are excluded.